-Water is a precious resource, particularly in the Central Valley where groundwater overdraught and rising average annual daily temperatures are increasingly straining availability.
-Energy too is indispensable to our daily lives and our energy choices impact the natural systems around us in many ways.
+Water is a precious resource, particularly in the Central Valley where groundwater overdraft and rising average annual daily temperatures continually strain availability.
+Energy too is indispensable to our daily lives, and our energy choices impact the natural systems around us in many ways.
 Responsible management of energy and water will be critical if Dixon is to thrive.
 Individual residents, businesses, and developers all have a role to play in the conservation of local resources.